Pages

 The background

 First, it's well worthwhile starting at the beginning.
 J.K.
-Rowling was (basically) a penniless single mother when she wrote Harry Potter.
+Rowling was (basically) a penniless single mother when she wrote Harry Potter and the Philosopher's Stone.
 The book and its many sequels have gone on to be stratospherically successful, making her the most popular author ever.
 Along with this success, there have been several very positive externalities.
 Her books became popular with children, which encouraged them to read--many kids (including sadly, one of mine) will only read stuff on a screen, not on a page.
 Along with this welcome boost in literacy, the translations of the books into other languages (you can even get the first one in Latin) has improved linguistic skill too.

 Joanne Rowling, the artist known as JK